ryan-roemer/loose-bits/_posts/2012-08-02-nodejs-read-write-streams.md

-[Writable Streams][write_stream] must implement the `write()` method to accept new data chunks into the stream and the `end()` method to instruct the stream to close up.
+[Writable Streams][write_stream] must implement the `write()` method to accept new data chunks into the stream and the `end()` method to instruct the stream that the data is finished.
 The implementing constructor should also set `this.writable = true`.

 ### Putting it Together

-Let's take a look at a simple example of a custom-implemented readable and writable stream that simply passes through data -- data written is simply emitted straight out.
+Let's take a look at a simple example of a custom-implemented readable and writable stream that simply passes through data -- data input is simply emitted unchanged as output.

 {% highlight javascript %}
 // Set both readable and writable in constructor.